Smokeless powder: Characteristics

 The properties of the propellant are greatly influenced by the size and shape of its pieces.
 The specific surface area of the propellant influences the speed of burning, and the size and shape of the particles determine the specific surface area.
 By manipulation of the shape it is possible to influence the burning rate and hence the rate at which pressure builds during combustion.
 Smokeless powder burns only on the surfaces of the pieces.
 Larger pieces burn more slowly, and the burn rate is further controlled by flame-deterrent coatings that retard burning slightly.
 The intent is to regulate the burn rate so that a more or less constant pressure is exerted on the propelled projectile as long as it is in the barrel so as to obtain the highest velocity.
-The perforations stabilize the burn rate because as the outside burns inward (thus shrinking the burning surface area) the inside is burning outward (thus increasing the burning surface area, but faster, so as to fill up the increasing volume of barrel presented by the departing projectile).
+Large pieces may be perforated with small diameter holes to stabilize the burn rate because as the outside burns inward (thus shrinking the burning surface area) perforation surfaces are burning outward (thus increasing the burning surface area, but faster, so as to fill up the increasing volume of barrel presented by the departing projectile).
 Fast-burning pistol powders are made by extruding shapes with more area such as flakes or by flattening the spherical granules.
 Drying is usually performed under a vacuum.
 The solvents are condensed and recycled.
 The granules are also coated with graphite to prevent static electricity sparks from causing undesired ignitions.

 Smokeless powder does not leave the thick, heavy fouling of hygroscopic material associated with black powder that causes rusting of the barrel (though some primer compounds can leave hygroscopic salts that have a similar effect; non-corrosive primer compounds were introduced in the 1920s).)

 Faster-burning propellants generate higher temperatures and higher pressures, however they also increase wear on gun barrels.

 Nitrocellulose deteriorates with time, yielding acidic byproducts.
 Those byproducts catalyze the further deterioration, increasing its rate.
 The released heat, in case of bulk storage of the powder, or too large blocks of solid propellant, can cause self-ignition of the material.
 Single-base nitrocellulose propellants are hygroscopic and most susceptible to degradation; double-base and triple-base propellants tend to deteriorate more slowly.
 To neutralize the decomposition products, which could otherwise cause corrosion of metals of the cartridges and gun barrels, calcium carbonate is added to some formulations.

 To prevent buildup of the deterioration products, stabilizers are added.
 Diphenylamine is one of the most common stabilizers used.
 Nitrated analogs of diphenylamine formed in the process of stabilizing decomposing powder are sometimes used as stabilizers themselves.
 The stabilizers are added in the amount of 0.5–2% of the total amount of the formulation; higher amounts tend to degrade its ballistic properties.
-The amount of the stabilizer is depleted with time.
+The amount of the stabilizer is depleted with time with substantial changes of ballistic properties.
 Propellants in storage should be periodically tested for the amount of stabilizer remaining, as its depletion may lead to auto-ignition of the propellant.
+Moisture changes the stabilizers consumption over time.